Netherlands - Teacher training - basic and specialist teacher training

 The Dutch government has the constitutional duty to provide high quality education for everybody.
 This reasoning caused the Dutch Parliament to pass the ‘Professions in Education Act’ in the summer of 2004.
-The essence of the act (shortly called 'BIO-Act’) is that educational staff – teachers, assisting staff members, school managers – must not only be qualified, but also competent.
-For this reason, sets of competences and its requirements have been developed for teachers, and are being developed for assisting staff members and (primary) school managers.
-The competence requirements for teachers are accepted by the government and be operational from august 2006.
-Schools are obliged to take competent staff into their employment and subsequently enable them to keep up their competences at a high level and to further improve them.
+The essence of the act (abbreviated as the ‘BIO-Act’) is that educational staff – teachers, assisting staff members, school managers – must not only be qualified, but also competent.
+For this reason, sets of competences and requirements have been developed for teachers, and are being developed for assisting staff members and (primary) school managers.
+The competence requirements for teachers are accepted by the government and have been operational since August 2006.
+Schools are obliged to take competent staff into their employment and subsequently enable them to keep up their competences at a high level and further improve them.
 Teacher training colleges use these competences as a guideline to their educational programme.

 There are three versions of the competence requirements: